DafiNMaulana/wind-folio/README.md

-# Exyrus-simple-portfolio
+# Exoryous
-Build with Tailwind Css
+A simple web portfolio thab built with Tailwind Css

 `npm i` then run the `npm run dev`